 Register with the COVID-19 App

 Sign up and use the NHS COVID-19 tracing app, you must participate in NHS test and trace in some public buildings otherwise they MUST refuse you entry.
 There is an easy to use QR code to scan when entering eligible premises.
-A full list of premises that need to collect test and trace information is available here.
+See a full list of premises that need to collect test and trace information.

 - Coronavirus vaccines explained in five South Asian languages